fcaramez/ui-class-2023/README.md

 # 7th Step:

-Do the inital setup for useSWR
+Do the inital setup for useSWR (Create helper function in separate folder)

 # 8th Step: